frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure_template.md

 ### 2.2 Manage Procedure Consumables

-The Consumables section lets you set the consumable Stock Items with default quantities etc. which will be needed during the Procedure, so that these items will be preloaded in the Clinical Procedures created based on the template.
-This allows the performing practitioner to easily input the consumed quantities or add additional items which have been consumed during the actual procedure.
+The Consumables section lets you set the consumable Stock Items with default quantities etc. which will be needed during the Procedure so that these items will be preloaded in the Clinical Procedures created based on the template.
+This allows the performing practitioner to easily input the consumed quantities or add additional items that have been consumed during the actual procedure.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/procedure_consumables.png">